 If any of these things are the case, you may be wondering how you’ll ever find a way to improve your health or situation.
 Nutrition is one area where small habits can add up to big results.
 Here are a few ways you can incorporate healthy habits into your life.

 What are some holistic foods and products that may boost energy?

-Coconut oil (or CBD-infused coconut oil) in your coffee
+Coconut oil in your coffee

 The superfood benefits of coconut oil with a dose of caffeine may be a healthier way to drink your morning joe and get a quick boost.
 Coconut oil contains Medium-Chain Triglycerides (or MCTs) which are absorbed faster by the body to be used as energy.